 Figure 7-55.
-Set Read Parameters instruction (QPI Mode)
+Set Read Parameters Instruction (QPI Mode)

-7.34 Enable Reset (66h) and Reset (99h)
+7.35 Enable Reset (66h) and Reset (99h)

-For eight-pin packages, the AT25SL641 provide a software Reset instruction instead of a dedicated RESET pin.
+For 8-pin packages, the AT25QL128A provide a software Reset instruction instead of a dedicated RESET pin.

-Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Continuous Read Mode bit setting, Read parameter setting and Wrap bit setting.
+Once the Reset instruction is accepted, any on-going internal operations are terminated and the device returns to its default power-on state and loses all the current volatile settings such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Continuous Read Mode bit setting, Read parameter setting and Wrap bit settings.

-"Enable Reset (66h)" and "Reset (99h)" instructions can be issued in either SPI mode or QPI mode.
+The "Enable Reset (66h)" and "Reset (99h)" instructions can be issued in either SPI mode or QPI mode.
 To avoid accidental reset, both instructions must be issued in sequence.
-Any other instructions other than "Reset (99h)" after the "Enable (66h)" instruction will disable the "Reset Enable" state.
+Any other instructions other than "Reset (99h)" after the "Enable (66h)" instruction disables the "Reset Enable" state.
 A new sequence of "Enable Reset (66h)" and "Reset (99h)" is needed to reset the device.
-Once the Reset instruction is accepted by the device will take approximately tRST= 30us to reset.
-During this period, no instruction will be accepted.
+Once the Reset instruction is accepted by the device takes approximately $t{RST} = 30 \, \mu s$ to reset.
+During this period, no instruction is accepted.